Harry Fischel

-Harry Fischel (1865 - 1948) was an American businessman and philanthropist based in New York City at the turn of the 20th century.
+Harry Fischel (1865–1948) was an American businessman and philanthropist based in New York City at the turn of the 20th century.

 Fischel was one of the leading pioneers in the growth of American Judaism, in general, during the dynamic and precedent-setting first half of the 20th century.
 He was instrumental in the development of American Jewish Orthodox institutions during that period.

 Biography

-Yisroel Aaron Fischel (later known as Harry) was born on July 19, 1865, in the small, isolated Russian (Now Lithuania) town of Meretz (Merkinė) to poor but pious parents.
-He became an architect and a builder at 19, emigrated to America virtually penniless at 20 (after giving most of his earnings to his parents who remained in Russia), and earned his first million in real estate at a young age, but sent money home to help support his parents in Russia even before he was earning $10 per week in America.
+Yisroel Aaron Fischel (later known as Harry) was born on July 19, 1865, in the small, isolated town of the Russian Empire (now Lithuania) Merkinė to poor parents who were pious Jews.
+He became an architect and a builder at 19, emigrated to America virtually penniless at 20 (after giving most of his earnings to his parents who remained in Russia).
+He earned his first million in real estate at a young age and sent money home to help support his parents in Russia even before he was earning $10 per week in America.

 Involvement in society

-Fischel was active in matters concerning Jewish interests in the US and Mandatory Palestine, including support for religious institutions and facilities such as Jewish schools and colleges, synagogues and kosher food kitchens, as well as various support for the Jewish worldwide community, with a focus on Jewish immigrants to the US and Mandate Palestine.
+Fischel was active in matters concerning Jewish interests in the United States and Mandatory Palestine, including support for religious institutions and facilities such as Jewish schools and colleges, synagogues and kosher food kitchens, as well as various support for the Jewish worldwide community, with a focus on Jewish immigrants to the United States and Mandate Palestine.

-The outset that the following list does not mention all of the organizations that Fischel played a role in.